Chuks3/Chuks3/README.md

-- 👋 Hi, I’m @Chuks3
+- 👋 Hi, I’m @Chuks3, a university student in 200 level studying Computer Science
-- 👀 I’m interested in finding a job
+- 👀 I’m interested in finding a minimal job to help me gain experience and connection before I graduate
 - 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...